Italian bombing of Mandatory Palestine in World War II

 The Italian bombing of Mandatory Palestine in World War II was part of an effort by the Royal Italian Air Force (Regia Aeronautica) to strike at the United Kingdom by attacking those parts of the British Empire in the Middle East.
+The Luftwaffe and Vichy French Air Force also conducted attacks on Palestine.

 Background

 On 10 June 1940, the Kingdom of Italy declared war on the French Republic and the United Kingdom.
 The Italian invasion of France was short-lived and the French signed an armistice with the Italians on 25 June, three days after France's armistice with Germany.
 This left the British and the forces of the Commonwealth of Nations for the Italians to contend with in the Middle East.

 Successively on 19 October 1940, four Italian SM.82s bombers attacked American-operated oil refineries in the British Protectorate of Bahrain, damaging the local refineries.
 The raid also struck Dhahran in Saudi Arabia, but caused little damage.

 Bombing campaign

-Starting in July 1940, the Italian bombing of the British Mandate of Palestine was primarily centered on Tel Aviv and Haifa.
-However, many other coastal towns such as Acre and Jaffa also suffered.

-The last Italian bombing on the territories of the British Mandate of Palestine occurred in June 1941.
-Haifa and Tel Aviv were hit, but with little damage and few casualties.